o2alexanderfedin/cpp-to-c-website/README.md

 This is the documentation and demonstration website for the C++ to C Transpiler, built with Astro and deployed on Vercel.

+**Note**: This repository is a git submodule of the main [cpp-to-c-transpiler](https://github.com/o2alexanderfedin/cpp-to-c-transpiler) repository.

 ## Technology Stack

 - **Framework**: Astro 4.x with React integration